okta/workflows-templates/workflows/onfido_handle_webhook/readme.md

 ### Limitations & Known Issues

-* Currently this flow is hard to test without test users and Onfido applicant IDs.
+* Currently this flow only handles "complete" event types from the Onfido Webhook.